ANALYTICS SOLUTIONS2025-12-31

 Why does Your Business need To Become Data-centric?

-To ensure a steady ship through today’s choppy seas means digitalized business operations have to become data-centric as soon as possible, which is where our sub-categories come in.
+To ensure a steady ship through today's choppy seas, digitalized business operations have to become data-centric as soon as possible, which is where our subcategories come in.

-Both the categories and their sub-classes today face the same question — has COVID-19 made online buying the new normal?
+Both the categories and their subclasses face the same question today: has COVID-19 made online shopping the new normal?

-While we may not like to play the role of an oracle to try and answer that question, this much is certain: there shall be a residual effect of the disease on everybody’s buying habits post the pandemic.
+While we may not like to play the role of an oracle to answer that question, this much is certain: there will be a residual effect of the disease on everybody's buying habits post-pandemic.

-Maybe not everyone who was forced to start purchasing online during COVID-19 shall continue to use online shopping as the ONLY channel, but most will definitely continue using it as an additional one.
-An example would be where a shopper who previously only purchased from a store will, after the pandemic, browse the online catalog, shortlist a few items, and then visit the nearest store to check on the availability.
-This means now is the time as good as any for the Category 2 businesses, irrespective of size or revenue, to transform themselves into digital companies.
+Maybe not everyone who was forced to start purchasing online during COVID-19 shall continue to use online shopping as the ONLY channel.
+Still, most will definitely continue using it as an additional one.
+An example would be a shopper who previously purchased only from a store, who, after the pandemic, browses the online catalog, shortlists a few items, and then visits the nearest store to check availability.
+This means now is as good a time as any for the Category 2 businesses, irrespective of size or revenue, to transform themselves into digital companies.

 COVID-19 has had an enormous impact on the marketing and sales activities of many industries, especially retail, health, and entertainment, though that's not the complete list.
 These sectors need to calibrate their responses for these two scenarios: